ROLFE PANCREATIC CANCER FOUNDATION

 Julie is passionate about fighting this disease, having also lost her grandmother and cousin to Pancreatic Cancer.
 “I think everybody is going to have been touched by this particular cancer at least once in their lives, which is why getting involved helps heal my heart a little bit.
 If coming out for a few hours to walk can fund more research, maybe we can prevent others from losing their loved ones.”

-This year marks a decade since Juan’s death, and the team was excited to come together on June 8th at Montrose Harbor.
+It has been more than a decade since Juan’s death, and the team continues to reunite for DASH.
 “Being at DASH every year is a way to honor and remember Juan because he left such a legacy.
 He is our catalyst to get out there and try to make a difference.”

 See All Stories